Projects & Construction Plans

 Pennsylvania Turnpike Commission Maintenance and Emergency Access Ramps

-A Pennsylvania Turnpike Commission project that is currently in construction, the scope of this project is to construct access ramps to the Turnpike from Lisburn Road for maintenance and emergency personnel.
+A Pennsylvania Turnpike Commission project that was recently completed, constructed access ramps to the Turnpike from Lisburn Road for maintenance and emergency personnel.

 Sheely Lane Improvements